YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

 - If the underlying structures have not yet been allocated, return the STRUCTNOTALLOCD error.
 - If :code:`idx` is greater than or equal to :code:`elemsAlloc` make no changes and return with an error return of INSUFFSUBS.
-- If the length of :code:`val` is greater than the :code:`len_alloc` field of the array element specified by :code:`idx`, make no changes, and return INVSTRLEN.
+- If the length of :code:`value` is greater than the :code:`len_alloc` field of the array element specified by :code:`idx`, make no changes, and return INVSTRLEN.
-- Otherwise, copy the bytes of :code:`val` to the referenced buffer and set the :code:`len_used` field to the length of :code:`val`.
+- Otherwise, copy the bytes of :code:`value` to the referenced buffer and set the :code:`len_used` field to the length of :code:`value`.

 +++++++++++++++++++++++++++++
 Go BufferTArray SetValStr()